tmux-plugins/tmux-resurrect/README.md

         set -g @resurrect-save-bash-history 'on'

 Bash `history` for individual panes will now be saved and restored.
+Due to technical limitations, this only works for panes which have Bash running in foreground (as opposed to e.g. vi or top) when saving.

 ### Other goodies